He used to be somebody

-Galloway is despised by the British Establishment, an outsider, banished, rejected by the Labour party, seen as a pariah, a thorn in everybody’s flesh, driven to look like a prat on a low brow television show to earn a few quid, the one and the same Galloway who asks the people of Scotland for their respect.
+Galloway is despised by the British Establishment, an outsider, banished, rejected by the Labour party, seen as a pariah, driven to look like a prat on a low brow television show, the one and the same Galloway who asks the people of Scotland for their respect.

 He wants us to accept the brutality of the invader, to remain a colony, to live a half-life with a low threshold of civil and constitutional rights, something his Irish republican mother would never have accepted.